Thought Leadership: A Corporate Conversation: Plot

 Paddy's Pub faces controversy after 500 gallons of baby oil and 200 Paddy's Pub T-shirts were dumped into the Schuylkill River.
 When a reporter arrives for some testimonies, the Gang meets to discuss their strategy to avoid a public relations nightmare.
 To start, they begin to trace their steps to find who is the "fall guy" responsible.
+(The rest of the episode is told in flashback.)

 A few weeks prior, they got water jugs, which they used to make a watercooler.
 As they talk over multiple topics, Mac brings up "slap fights".
 They begin slapping each other every time they have a conversation, and they also begin a business venture where Paddy's hosts slap fights with patrons.
 While revenue increases, Dennis is concerned over the lack of "eroticism" and suggests expanding the slap fights to more female patrons with baby oil.
 Worried that they need more attractive women, Frank uses a Tesla Cybertruck as a winning prize for the competition.
 Not wanting to lose the Cybertruck, the Gang tries to rig the competition by having Dee participate.
 Dee manages to win a few rounds, but is eventually knocked out, losing the car.

 Dee blames Charlie for the loss, as he informed the Waitress about the contest.
-As she was living in a car now, she aggressively beat all her opponents to win the Cybertruck.
-Frank tried to pull back on the winning prize, while also hosting an orgy event in the pub's basement which led to the Waitress on finding out she won't get the truck, saying she'll complain to the cops.
-That, in turn led to the Schuylkill dumping by the gang which led to their arrest and eventual community service at Abbott Elementary.
+As she was now unhoused and living in a car now, she aggressively beat all her opponents to win the Cybertruck.
+Frank tried to pull back on the winning prize, while also hosting an orgy event in the pub's basement which led to the Waitress on finding out she won't get the truck, saying she'll complain to the police.
+That, in turn led to the Schuylkill dumping by the gang which led to their arrest, plea bargain, and eventual community service at Abbott Elementary.

-Deciding that they cannot risk themselves the bad PR, they tell the woman simply "no comment".
+In the present, deciding that they cannot risk themselves the bad PR, they tell the woman simply "no comment".
 However, the woman reveals she is not a reporter, she is actually coming to Frank's orgy.
 Frank leads her to the basement, where some men are still staying.
 Noticing that she is the only woman, the Gang debate whether to tell Frank beforehand.

 Production

 Development

-In June 2025, FXX reported that the fourth episode of the seventeenth season would be titled "Thought Leadership: A Corporate Conversation", and was to be written by executive producers Charlie Day and series creator Rob Mac, and directed by Zachary Knighton.
+In June 2025, FXX reported that the fourth episode of the seventeenth season would be titled "Thought Leadership: A Corporate Conversation", and was to be written by executive producers Charlie Day and series creator Rob McElhenney, and directed by Zachary Knighton.
 This was Day's 67th writing credit, McElhenney's 61st writing credit, and Knighton's first directing credit.